reedhedges/AriaCoda/README.md

 are specific to versions of Visual C++, though Visual Studio can often upgrade older project files.)

+Note: As new versions of Visual C++ are released in the future, the Visual C++ project and solution files may be updated, requiring that you update your Visual C++ version.

 In addition, some optional feaures have additional requirements.
 * Doxygen, for API reference documentation generation.
 See  <http://www.doxygen.org>
 * SWIG, for interface generation for Python and Java interfaces.
 See <http://www.swig.org>.